Many people who sustain injuries or disabilities in an accident wonder whether they qualify for Social Security benefits in Florida.

 Determining whether your injury will be viewed as a “disability” by the Social Security Administration can be a difficult task, especially when you are already dealing with the pain and anxiety brought by your injuries.

-If you are suffering from an ailment the prevents you from working, and wonder whether you are entitled to Social Security Disability benefits, our lawyers at Fetterman & Associates, PA will help.
+If you are suffering from an ailment the prevents you from working, and wonder whether you are entitled to Social Security Disability benefits, our lawyers at Fetterman Law will help.
 We work in West Palm Beach, Port St. Lucie, and other local communities.

 Social Security Disability in Florida